Rainbow Quest

-Rainbow Quest (1965–66) was a U.S. television series devoted to folk music and hosted by Pete Seeger.
-It was videotaped in black-and-white and featured musicians playing in traditional American music genres such as traditional folk music, old-time music, bluegrass and blues.
+Rainbow Quest is an American television series devoted to folk music and hosted by Pete Seeger from 1965 to 1966.
+It was videotaped in black-and-white and featured musicians from traditional American music genres such as traditional folk music, old-time music, bluegrass and blues.
 The show's title is drawn from the lyrics of the song by Seeger "Oh, Had I A Golden Thread".

 Production

 The program was produced on a low budget funded by Seeger and his co-producer, Sholom Rubinstein.
-Seeger's wife, Toshi Seeger, given the title "Chief Cook and Bottle Washer" in the closing credits after each show, actually functioned as the director by dint of the fact that she continually made suggestions to Rubinstein that he passed along to the camera operators.
+Seeger's wife, Toshi Seeger, given the title "Chief Cook and Bottle Washer" (someone designated and capable of "doing it all") in the closing credits after each show.
+Toshi actually functioned as the show's director by default due to the fact that she continually made suggestions to Rubinstein that he, in turn, would pass along to the camera operators.
 Eventually the cameramen simply followed her instructions without waiting for Rubinstein to repeat them.

 The shows were unrehearsed and there was no studio audience even though Seeger's metier was leading his audiences in song.
 Songs were traded between Seeger and his guests and Seeger often joined in while his guests performed.
 One show was dedicated to Woody Guthrie and another to Lead Belly.
 Lead Belly had died long before and Guthrie was incapacitated with Huntington's disease.
 Both shows featured film clips of the legendary singer/songwriters who had been close friends of Seeger's.
 Many of the other shows featured film clips made by the Seegers during their travels in the U.S. and elsewhere, including a demonstration in Mexico of guitar-making and another in the West Indies of making a steel drum.

 Altogether 39 shows, each 52 minutes long, were recorded in 1965–66 at WNJU-TV (Channel 47), a New York City-based UHF station with studios in Newark, New Jersey.
 The shows were broadcast by Channel 47, primarily a Spanish-language outlet, to a very limited audience because only televisions equipped with a UHF antenna and tuner could receive them, and reception was difficult in an age prior to cable.
 For a few years in 1967–68, the shows were repeated on public television station WNDT (Channel 13, now WNET).